Lawnchair Larry flight: Preparation and flight

-After 45 minutes in the sky, Walters shot several balloons, taking care not to unbalance the load.
+After 45 minutes in the sky, Walters shot several balloons with a pellet gun, taking care not to unbalance the load.
 He then accidentally dropped his pellet gun overboard.
-He descended slowly, until the balloons' dangling cables got caught in a power line at 423 E 44th Way in Long Beach.
+Despite having taken a camera, he did not take any photos.
+He descended slowly, until the balloons' dangling cables became caught in a power line at 423 E 44th Way in Long Beach.
 The power line broke, causing a 20-minute electricity blackout.
-He landed unharmed on the ground.
+He landed unharmed.